-Monica Petzal ‘Dissent and Displacement’ – Leicester’s New Walk Museum, 8th February – 19th April 2020.
+Monica Petzal ‘Dissent and Displacement’ – Leicester’s New Walk Museum, is now closed due to the Covid 19 outbreak

 There is a 110 page full colour book, price £10.00, to accompany the exhibition, with a foreword by Rabbi Julia Neuberger.